Becky Fuda: (603) 271-1126

 Jay Martin: (603) 271-3211

-Concord, NH – Over 20,000 muzzleloader hunters are expected to take to New Hampshire’s woodlands during the upcoming muzzleloader deer season, which runs from October 30 to November 9.
-Muzzleloaders are single-barrel, single-shot firearms which require that the projectile and propellant be loaded through a muzzle each time before firing.
+Concord, NH – Over 20,000 muzzleloader hunters are expected to take to New Hampshire’s woodlands during the upcoming muzzleloader deer season, which runs from October 29 to November 8.
+Muzzleloaders are single-barrel, single-shot firearms which require that the projectile be loaded through a muzzle each time before firing.
 Muzzleloaders harken back to pioneer days, but have become an increasingly popular sporting firearm in recent years.

-“Deer hunting is very popular in New Hampshire,” said Dan Bergeron, Deer Biologist and Game Program Supervisor at the NH Fish and Game Department.
+“Deer hunting is very popular in New Hampshire,” said Becky Fuda, Deer Project Leader at the NH Fish and Game Department.
 “People enjoy the opportunity to spend time in the field with friends and family.
 They also appreciate the high-quality food value of venison, which is a naturally fed, free-range source of lean protein for thousands of New Hampshire families.
-Last year hunters harvested approximately 13,044 deer in our state.
-If you assume that each deer provides about 40 pounds of venison, and that each venison meal weighs approximately 1 pound that amounts to almost a half a million meals of venison enjoyed each year.”
+Last year hunters harvested approximately 12,550 deer in our state.
+If you assume that each deer provides about 40 pounds of venison, and that each venison meal weighs approximately 1 pound that amounts to more than half a million meals of venison enjoyed each year.”

-Bergeron also noted that, “New Hampshire’s 11-day muzzleloader season is extremely popular among hunters because of its early timing, milder weather, and the high level of buck activity that happens leading up to the peak of the deer breeding period in mid- to late November.”
+Fuda also noted that, “New Hampshire’s 11-day muzzleloader season is favored by hunters because of its early timing, milder weather, and the high level of buck activity that happens leading up to the peak of the deer breeding period in mid- to late November.”

 To learn more about hunting in New Hampshire, visit www.huntnh.com.